 Rik: Agent Kirby has no powers.
 He has to rely on his tech.
 His uniform is made from 9-ply Kevlar.
 His chest piece is a ceramic trauma plate comprised of boron carbide.
 Agent Kirby’s uniform absorbs kinetic energy from a plate underneath his chest plate.
 Any force striking the chest plate is absorbed into microcircuitry embedded into the uniform, and the blast is released through his gloves.
 There is only one problem.
-All of his techs is manufactured by Rothländer Industries.
+All of his techs are manufactured by Rothländer Industries.
 Owned by Henry Rothländer who is Murder Hornet, the villain from Simon N. Kirby, The Agent #2.
 Therefore, his tech malfunctions or is ineffective any time he is battling Murder Hornet or his allies.

 Rik: Aside from Murder Hornet, we have the Aryan Alliance show up in the first issue.
 The Aryan Alliance is a white supremacist militia.
-Just like the group that wanted to storm Area 51, the Aryan Alliance have its conspiracy theory.
+Just like the group that wanted to storm Area 51, the Aryan Alliance has its conspiracy theory.
 They believe Peter Beter’s claim there is no gold in Fort Knox.
 They’re going to storm Fort Knox to prove there is no gold and destabilize the country so they can take over.
 If they’re wrong, they’re going to steal the gold.
 Aided in their endeavor, they will have a 16’ giant robot, Vanguard.
 Vanguard is also built by Rothländer Industries.

 1st: What does the N. in Simon N. Kirby stand for?

 Rik: Norbert.
 Vocally it makes Simon N. Kirby sound like Simon and Kirby.
 The Norbert name is a tip of the hat to Mike Baron’s Badger and an artist friend named Norbert.

 1st: You’re the writer.
 Who else is in the creative equation for Simon N. Kirby, The Agent?
 All these talents at G-Man have interesting credits attached to them outside of G-Man Comics.